If you want to lead a nonprofit, run for public office, or head a government agency, Fels can give you the tools to achieve your goals.

 Before the universities established public-service programs in the twentieth century, many Americans prepared themselves for public life by studying Greek and Latin authors in school and college.
 In this course, using English translations, students survey an eighteenth-century classical curriculum and trace its influence in the political activity of Madison and others who guided the development of American governmental institutions.

-This course offers an exploration of how legislative action, government policymaking, and citizen advocacy influence plans for the investment of public capital in distressed urban downtowns and neighborhoods.
-A special emphasis this year will be the Obama Administration’s response to the foreclosure crisis and the implementation of neighborhood reinvestment strategies by state and local governments.
+This course offers an exploration of how legislative action, government policymaking, and citizen advocacy can influence the revitalization of urban downtowns and neighborhoods.
+A special emphasis this year will be the relationship between housing, economic development, education, and employment initiatives in two neighborhoods: Point Breeze in Philadelphia and Lanning Square in Camden.

 This course satisfies an elective requirement in the Master of Public Administration and Certificate in Politics programs.
 It is also an approved elective in PennDesign’s Certificate in Urban Development.